Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Read [MS docs about claims based authorization], check other claims in resource server, like `tid`, `wids`, `groups`, etc.

 # 11. client-scopes-from-multiple-resources
 In previous samples, `spring.security.oauth2.registration.client-1.scope` configured scopes all from same resource.
 What if these scopes from multiple resources?
-This section will demonstrate this scenario.
+This section will demonstrate this scenario.You can choose one of the following options to get the sample project.

+- Option 1: Use [11-client-scopes-from-multiple-resources] project directly.
+- Option 2: Follow steps in [11.1.
+Create sample project](#111-update-sample-project) to create the sample project.

 ## 11.1.
 Update sample project
+This project is build on top of [10-client-access-resource-server-check-permission-by-role], the following steps will change [10-client-access-resource-server-check-permission-by-role] into [11-client-scopes-from-multiple-resources].

 ### 11.1.1.
 Java class
 No need to create new Java classes.